The first form of transport on land was, of course, WALKING!

 These cars were never really popular in France.
 But in Britain a similar vehicle was developed in 1801 and it became quite popular.
 They were developed further, with hand brakes and speed control.
 But these cars were heavy and fast, and many thought they were dangerous.
 A law was passed that in order to drive a car like that on a public road in Britain, there had to be a person walking in front of the car, waving a red flag and blowing a horn.
 Naturally, people did not like this law and cars became less popular.
 For the rest of the 19th century, inventors occupied themselves with developing steam trains, which had become very important in the Industrial Revolution.
 It was only much later in that century that cars would get much attention again.

 By the end of the 19th century there were cars powered by steam, by electricity and by petroleum (petrol).
 The makers of these different types of cars competed with each other for many years.
+The electrical cars became very popular in the early 1800’s but they could not travel faster than 32 km/h and the battery had to be recharged every 80 km.
+The first petrol cars were invented in the 1980’s.
 In the end, the petrol car won, and it is still the car used today.
-The first petrol car was invented by different people at around the same time, in the 1880s.
-The one was Carl Benz and the others were Gottlieb Daimler and Wilhelm Maybach.
+These cars had internal combustion engines which meant the engine could burn the petrol inside itself to produce energy to make the car move.
+This car was able to travel 10 km in two hours.

 At the time of all these developments in Europe, cars were being made in the United States of America (USA) as well.
 In the USA, cars are often called automobiles.
 The first one was demonstrated in 1804 by Oliver Evans.
 This car could travel on land with wheels like a normal car, but it could also paddle on water.
 Just like Cugnot's car, it was powered by steam.
 The next step in the development of the car came at the end of the century.